 A more balanced picture can be obtained by looking at median hourly wages.
 The median is the value in the middle of a sorted ascending list of numbers.
 Last year, based on average hourly wages, women earned on average 14 percent less than men; but 7 percent less based on median hourly pay.

-The gender gap becomes apparent in jobs with hourly wages of 30 euros, in which men are under-represented in terms of wage distribution.
+The gender gap becomes apparent in jobs with hourly wages of 30 euros, in which men are over-represented in terms of wage distribution.
 One-quarter of all working hours of men pay an hourly rate of at least 30 euros, while this share is 14 percent among women.
 In five out of six jobs, hourly earnings are less than 30 euros.
 These jobs have virtually equal hourly wages for men and women.
-The fact that average hourly wages among female workers are lower than among male workers can thus be explained by an under-representation of men in higher-paid jobs.
+The fact that average hourly wages among female workers are lower than among male workers can thus be explained by an over-representation of men in higher-paid jobs.

 |Uurloon||Men (%)||Women (%)|